rob-luke/fnirs-apps-sourcedata2bids/README.md

     --duration=12.5 \
     --events="{\"1\":\"Audio\", \"2\":\"Video\", \"3\":\"Control\"}"
 ```

-By default the app will process all subject and tasks.
-You can modify the behaviour of the script using the options below.

 The source data must be formatted according to the bids folder structure.
 It must adhere to the following format.